 SLGP7002.
-Corporate environmental management (6 credits)
+Principles for the management of corporate sustainability (6 credits)

 This course examines the various perspectives held by corporations toward the environment including a rationale for business involvement with environmental issues.
 The course offers an analysis of the strategic reasons for corporations to adopt good environmental practices including competitive advantage, corporate reputation, and cost saving, among others, resulting from a part of its broader commitment to risk management.
 This course allows students with different backgrounds to come to together and gain a common understanding of the interface between organizations and their relationship with their key stakeholders.
 This will prepare students for their progression to deeper learning in this programme.